stormid/scaffold/docs/making-websites/javascript.md

 ## Entry files
 There are three entry points files for Webpack that create three corresponding transpiled and compiled JavaScript files of the same name.
-1. Index `src/js/index.js` initialises all other modules in the app.
+1. Index `src/js/index.js` initialises the main modules in the app
-2. Polyfills `src/js/modules/polyfills.js` contains polyfills for older browsers.
+2. Polyfills `src/js/modules/polyfills.js` contains polyfills for older browsers
 3. Head `src/js/head.js` contains the Application Insights script